seth-aker/tgas-local/README.md

 Using this package allows you to run and test your apps script files locally in a node environment without needing to make any changes to the files before pushing or pulling your code to the apps script cloud environment using [clasp](https://developers.google.com/apps-script/guides/clasp).

 ## Installation
+Install this package and the types package for google apps scripts
 ### Via npm
 `npm i -D tgas-local @types/google-apps-script`